KadariGSVMohan/Basic_SQL_Projects/README.md

 GROUP BY category;
 ```

-### 📌 Q4: Average age of customers in 'Beauty' category
+### 📌Average age of customers in 'Beauty' category

 ```sql
 SELECT ROUND(AVG(age)) AS avg_age